Architecture Overview

 • Optional worker, which executes the tasks given to it by the scheduler.
 In the basic installation worker might be part of the scheduler not a separate component.
 It can be run as a long running process in the CeleryExecutor, or as a POD in the KubernetesExecutor.

 • Optional triggerer, which executes deferred tasks in an asyncio event loop.
 In basic installation where deferred tasks are not used, a triggerer is not necessary.
 More about deferring tasks can be found in Deferrable Operators & Triggers.
+Note that Human-in-the-loop tasks wait in the scheduler-managed awaiting_input state and do not use the triggerer.

 Deploying Airflow components